-The Indian people automobile industry is going through a technological change where each firm is engaged in changing its processes and technologies to maintain the competitive advantage and provide customers with optimized products and services.
-Starting from two-wheelers, trucks, and tractors to multi-utility vehicles, commercial vehicles, and luxury vehicles, the Indian automobile industry has achieved splendid achievement in recent years.
+The Indian people automobile industry is going through a technological change where each firm changes its processes and technologies to maintain its competitive advantage and provide customers with optimized products and services.
+From two-wheelers, trucks, and tractors to multi-utility, commercial, and luxury vehicles, the Indian automobile industry has achieved splendid achievements in recent years.

 RELATED ARTICLES :

 - Fiat Chrysler Automobiles India appoints Raghavendra Kulkarni.